 Visiting the study center

-During the study, you will need to come with your child to meet the dietitian 10-13 times.
+During the study, you will need to come with your child to meet the dietitian 10-13 times, as well as other health professionals.
 This will happen at one of the study locations in Westmead in Sydney or Clayton in Melbourne.
 Some of these meetings may also be done by Skype, Facetime or on the phone.

 Extra support will also be provided to your child by his/her choice of SMS text message, email, phone calls and the use of private Facebook groups (optional) to help them follow the eating plan.